 Rewards credit cards usually require a good credit score for approval.
 You have solid chance of qualifying for most rewards credit cards if you have a FICO credit score of 700-850.
 (The whole range of FICO scores is 300-850.)
 FICO scores are the most-used metrics for determining creditworthiness by lenders.
 To help you stay on top of your score, many credit card companies now offer free FICO scores to cardmembers.

-3. The Best Card With Multiple Rewards
+Best Card With Multiple Rewards

 Chase Sapphire Preferred® Card Provides Many Rewards Options